 Types of Cerelac

-Cerelac comes in a wide range of instant cereals for babies.
+Cerelac comes in a wide range of instant cereals for babies, and are marketed as different Cerelac stages.
 These are formulated based on the age of the baby:

 - Stage 1 (six months onwards): Formulated for babies who are six months old, it is available in three basic variants – Cerelac Wheat, Rice, and Maize.
-Any of these variants can be given to the baby as a first food.
+Any of these variants can be given to the baby as a first food or weaning food.
 These cereals are gelatin-free and are easy to digest.
+Stage 1 Cerelac is also ideal for a 7-month-old baby.

 - Stage 2 (eight months onwards): It is available in two variants – Banana and Honey.